chase-moskal/xiome/readme.md

 ### **ops** — *loading spinners everywhere*

 - "ops" is xiome's system for displaying loading spinners for asynchronous operations
-- it's designed to be highly compatbile with state management libraries — this is why ops are simple object literals, instead of fancy class instances with methods and stuff
+- it's designed to be compatbile with state management libraries — this is why ops are simple object literals, instead of fancy class instances with methods and stuff
 - ```ts
   import {ops, Op} from "./s/framework/ops.js"
   ```